Consumer Complainant Hearing Guide

 You have the choice to appear at the hearing by telephone or in person.
 Either way, a prosecutor from the Consumer Complaint Unit of the TLC will contact you in advance of the hearing date to prepare you for the hearing.
 The prosecutor will explain the hearing procedures, review the facts of the case and may have questions pertaining to the incident.

 If you are appearing by telephone, the prosecutor will call you on the day of the hearing to confirm your availability.
 OATH TLT grants a 60-minute grace period for each case, as some may run beyond the scheduled hearing time.
 You should be prepared to receive the call anywhere between five (5) minutes before, or 60 minutes after, the scheduled hearing time.
 Hearings usually last 30 to 45 minutes, once testimony begins.
-A copy of the ALJ’s decision will be emailed to you after the hearing.
+A copy of the OATH Hearing Officer's decision will be emailed to you after the hearing.

 Please note, up until the start of the hearing, there is a possibility that the accused will plead guilty to an appropriate charge and the hearing will not need to take place.